c-coyne/stm32f407-freertos-demo/README.md

 # STM32F407 FreeRTOS Demo Project

 ## Overview
-This project is intended to demonstrate a variety of the features available within FreeRTOS.
-It's intentionally limited to the STM32F407 discovery board to minimize the amount of hardware required to set up the project and run.
+This project is intended to demonstrate a variety of the features available within FreeRTOS and the STM32F407 discovery board, such as on-board LEDs, the real-time clock, and the accelerometer.
+The project is intentionally limited to the STM32F407 discovery board to minimize the amount of hardware required to set up the project and run.
 The application is rather simple, given that we're just exploring the development board and not necessarily "achieving" anything functional.
 Nonetheless, the project sets up multiple tasks to interact with various peripherals (ex.
 GPIO, UART, and RTC) and therefore hopefully serves as a somewhat comprehensive example of FreeRTOS in action, highlighting task management, inter-task communication, and peripheral interfacing.

 ## Features
 - **Task Management:** Demonstrates the creation and management of multiple FreeRTOS tasks.
+- **Queue Management:** Demonstrates the creation and management of multiple FreeRTOS queues, one a "data queue" and the other a "print queue".
-- **Inter-Task Communication:** Utilizes queues, semaphores, and other FreeRTOS synchronization mechanisms.
+- **Inter-Task Communication:** Utilizes queues, semaphores, event groups, and other FreeRTOS synchronization mechanisms.
-- **Peripheral Control:** Interfaces with GPIO, UART, and RTC peripherals.
+- **Peripheral Control:** Interfaces with GPIO, UART, STM32F407DISC-1 accelerometer (SPI), and RTC peripherals.

 ## Hardware and Software Requirements
-- **Hardware:** STM32F407 Discovery Board, FTDI USB-to-UART converter
+- **Hardware:** STM32F407 Discovery Board, FTDI USB-to-UART converter, USB cables
-- **Software:** STM32CubeIDE, FreeRTOS
+- **Software:** STM32CubeIDE, FreeRTOS library, HAL drivers for STM32

 ## Project Structure
 ```